Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: Introduction

+SN 2023uqf provides a rare opportunity to test this scenario in an event-specific way.
+The supernova was identified in optical surveys by the Zwicky Transient Facility (ZTF), and its sky position and explosion epoch were reported to be close to those of a high-energy neutrino alert detected by IceCube, IC-231004A \citep{2025arXiv250808355S}, whose reconstructed energy is \(E_\nu = 442.2\ {\rm TeV}\) \citep{2023GCN.34798....1B,2023GCN.34797....1I}.
 From an electromagnetic perspective alone, SN 2023uqf is classified as a Type Ibn supernova (SN Ibn) and exhibited bright and rapidly fading optical emission \citep{2025arXiv250808355S}.
-Although the exact peak of the optical light curve was not resolved, the source is confirmed to have reached an absolute \textit{g}-band magnitude of at least $M_g=-19.7$, corresponding to $L\approx2\times10^{43} \ \mathrm{erg\,s^{-1}}$.
+Although the exact peak of the optical light curve was not resolved, the source is confirmed to have reached an absolute \(g\)-band magnitude of at least \(M_g=-19.7\), corresponding to \(L\approx 2\times10^{43}\ {\rm erg\ s^{-1}}\).
 This places SN 2023uqf among the more luminous members of the Type Ibn class.
 In addition to its high luminosity, SN 2023uqf is also characterized by its extremely rapid fading.
-The half-peak time scale of the rest-frame, $t_{1/2}$, was only 8 days, making it the fastest-evolving event among the Type Ibn supernovae discovered by ZTF.
-Such rapid and luminous evolution indicates strong interaction between the supernova ejecta and a dense, helium-rich circumstellar medium (CSM), accompanied by a steep radial decline in the CSM density.
+The half-peak timescale in the rest frame, \(t_{1/2}\), was only 8 days, making it the fastest-evolving event among the Type Ibn supernovae discovered by ZTF.
+Such rapid and luminous evolution indicates strong interaction between the supernova ejecta and a dense, helium-rich CSM, accompanied by a steep radial decline in the CSM density.

-In this Letter, we show that the optical properties of SN 2023uqf imply shock energetics, circumstellar densities, and magnetic fields that are compatible with efficient proton acceleration to PeV energies.
-We demonstrate that interactions between these accelerated protons and the dense circumstellar environment naturally produce neutrinos in the energy range accessible to current detectors, with an energy budget well within expectations for strongly interacting core-collapse supernovae.
+\citet{2025arXiv250808355S} presented the discovery, classification, multi-wavelength follow-up, and chance-coincidence assessment of SN 2023uqf, and modeled its optical light curve with the semi-analytic CSM-interaction framework implemented in MOSFiT.
+Their analysis provides the observational basis for the present study, including the Type Ibn classification and multi-wavelength constraints.
+However, a semi-analytic, single-zone light-curve fit is not designed to follow the hydrodynamic shock evolution directly, and therefore does not uniquely specify the dynamical shock history required for particle-acceleration calculations, including the time-dependent forward-shock radius, shock velocity, CSM density encountered by the shock, and the epoch at which the shock can become collisionless.
+These quantities directly control the maximum cosmic-ray energy and the hadronic neutrino yield.

+Building on these observational constraints, we move from a phenomenological light-curve characterization to an event-specific radiation-hydrodynamic model of SN 2023uqf, and use the resulting shock--CSM evolution directly in a time-dependent neutrino calculation.
+Our aim is not to revise the chance-coincidence estimate of \citet{2025arXiv250808355S}, but to test whether the optically inferred interaction environment can physically support a transient PeVatron phase consistent with the timing and energy scale of IC-231004A.
+This provides an optical-to-neutrino dynamical consistency test that was not the focus of \citet{2025arXiv250808355S}.